tingxiao69/Express-Website-SP-Game/README.md

  4) User can update their profile picture
  5) Admin is able to create new games

+# Run the file
+ - Software Prerequisite
+    - Mysql
+    - MySql WorkBench
+    - Visual Stuido Code
+ 1) Download -> unzip/Clone the file.
+ 2) Open the project in VS code
+ 3) Open up a terminal and key in ```npm install``` to install all the node_modules
+ 4) Open MySql Workbench, in the tool bar, navigate to server > Data import > Import from self-contained file and select the 'spgames-stx.sql' found in the 'Mysql Dump' Folder of the project
+ 5) Once successfully imported, head to the project folder > model > dataBaseConfig.js, and edit the mysql.createConnection according to your computer settings.
+ 6) In the VS code terminal, key in ```node express.js``` to run the project.
+The website will be hosted at http://localhost:8081/

 # Page Directory
 ### Globally Accessible
  1)	Home Page: http://localhost:8081/main